While there’s no place like home, finding a place to live ain’t always easy.

 Jeninne, 48, lives in Vermont with her boyfriend and two cats.
 She said that her credit has “absolutely” been the biggest barrier in securing housing.
 She never imagined the mistakes she made in her 20s would still be haunting her today.

 Patricia, 39, faced similar issues when she and her husband moved to a new state.
 “We had an excellent rental history,” she said. “[We] paid on time every month, had … dependable income coming in on the same day of every month.
 No matter how good everything else looked, it was still all about that three-digit number.”

 ✅ Chime tip: Make improving your credit your No. 1 priority, as it could be your key to getting into a house you love.
 Apply for a secured credit card, like the Chime Credit Builder Visa® Credit Card.
-With Chime, once you open a Chime Spending Account and receive a qualifying direct deposit, you’re eligible to apply¹.
+With Chime, once you open a Chime Checking Account and receive a qualifying direct deposit, you’re eligible to apply¹.
 After that, you can help avoid late payments by automating your bills by turning on Chime’s optional Safer Credit Building feature².
 Woo!